LAST UPDATED: October 7, 2019

 - $70-$200: At this price point you’ll start to see more variety.
 Many of the units sold in this price range are singular; they don’t come with any of the accessories you’d expect.
 Expect to spend between $150-$175 for a good-quality tool that you can use a lot.

 - $200-$300: To get some of the more desirable accessories, you’ll have to spend at least $200.
 For that amount, you’ll receive things like carrying cases, extra bits and attachments, and other specialized features each manufacturer offers.

-- $300+: Professionals and anyone who doesn’t like to purchase an item more than once will be satisfied with the screw-guns listed around the $300 price point.
+- $300 and up: Professionals and anyone who doesn’t like to purchase an item more than once will be satisfied with the screw-guns listed around the $300 price point.
 Made to get the job done without a single whimper, these screw guns are durable, powerful, and long-lasting.

 Holding onto your screwdriver or screw gun is essential to staying safe and being successful with a particular task.
 The best screw guns will prioritize a firm grip by incorporating things like larger triggers or throttles and rigid gripping areas.
 Ergonomic design can also mean the screw gun pivots to adapt to a variety of situations and applications.

 Long Cord or Cordless

 Many job sites don’t have multiple sources of power available.
 For this reason, a long cord or a cordless screw gun makes a world of a difference.
 The best screw guns will be cordless and also feature a long-lasting battery that will work throughout the day.